 Fire and smoke

 A standard policy covers your home, other structures on your property, and your personal belongings if they incur fire or smoke damage.
-If you need to live somewhere else while your home is being repaired or rebuilt, homeowners insurance will also cover your additional living expenses.
+If you need to live somewhere else while your home is being repaired or rebuilt, homeowners insurance can also cover your additional living expenses.
 This includes hotel stays, restaurant meals, and pet boarding costs.

 Windstorms